-- The floor tiles representing the Peace River
+- Floor tiles representing the Peace River

-- Replicas of artifacts recovered throughout the Peace River valley
+- Replicas of artifacts recovered throughout the Peace River Valley

 250 271 0021